Skip to main content

 4:30 - 5:15 PM EST

-Transmission-connected battery energy storage can defer costly upgrades, increase reliability, and provide ancillary services.
-Which such services can/should a BESS provide, and how may utilities coordinate their delivery?
-NYISO is looking at ways to optimize wholesale markets; how can independent power producers and project developers identify the right use cases for transmission-connected batteries to maximize value?
-This session will explore market making, potential revenue streams, and modeling challenges.
+Transmission- and distribution-connected battery energy storage systems (BESS) can defer costly upgrades, improve reliability, and provide essential ancillary services.
+Which services should BESS provide, and how can utilities coordinate their delivery?
+As markets continue to optimize, how can independent power producers and project developers identify the best use cases for these systems to maximize value?
+This session will explore market creation, potential revenue streams, and the modeling challenges involved.

 5:15 PM